maddiethedinosaur/funnydiehaha/Central Book + Related Wishlist.md

 * [Imperialism, the Highest Stage of Capitalism](https://www.amazon.ca/dp/1603866639/) by Vladimir Lenin
 * [Imperialism and World Economy](https://www.amazon.ca/Imperialism-World-Economy-Nikolai-Bukharin/dp/1516843460/) by Nikolai Bukharin
 * [The Accumulation of Capital](https://www.amazon.ca/Accumulation-Capital-Rosa-Luxemburg/dp/1614277885/) by Rosa Luxemburg

+### National Liberation

+* [Factors of Race and Nation in Marxist Theory](https://www.amazon.ca/Factors-Race-Nation-Marxist-Theory/dp/1090488246/) by the International Communist Party
+*

 ### Revolution